CharlesPikachu/AIGames/AIPong/Algorithm_1/README.md

 # Environment
 ```
-System: Ubuntu16.04(train)/Windows10(test)
-Graphics: TITANXP(train)/1050Ti(test)
+OS: Ubuntu 16.04(train) / Windows10(test)
+Graphics card: Tian XP(train) / 1050Ti(test)
-Python: python3.5+ with necessary dependencies.
+Python: python3.5+(have installed necessary dependencies)
 ```

 # Usage
 #### train
 ```
-Modify the config.py according to your needs and some explanation in config.py(mode should be "train"), then run:
+Configure the operating environment, modify the config.py(mode should be "train") according to your needs, and then run "python main.py".
-python main.py
 ```
 #### test
 ```
-Modify the config.py according to your needs and some explanations in config.py(mode should be "test"), then run:
+Configure the operating environment, modify the config.py(mode should be "test") according to your needs, and then run "python main.py".
-python main.py
 ```

 # Game Display